yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/high-availability.md

     ![Shared key field](/images/yp/high-availability/shared-key-field.png)

-1. On the active platform, click Add Instance, enter the new standby's IP address or hostname (including the HTTP or HTTPS protocol prefix), and click Continue.
+1. On the active platform, click Add Instance, enter the new standby's IP address or hostname (including the HTTP or HTTPS protocol prefix, and port if you're not using the default of 80 or 443), and click Continue.

     <br/>